 Included meals:Breakfast, Dinner

 This morning, we leave our hotel after breakfast and travel back through Germany to Belgium and our overnight hotel.
-En route we pause at the majestic city of Cologne; this stylish and attractive city stands on the banks of the Romantic River Rhine.
-Here you can enjoy some free time to explore the many shops and boutiques.
-During the Second World War around 90 percent of Cologne’s inner city was reduced to rubble.
-Today the Rhine metropolis is the fourth largest city and one of the most outstanding travel destinations in Germany and Europe.
-The Cologne cathedral, famous around the world, dominates the panorama of the city and is still today the second highest building in Cologne after the telecommunications tower.
-Maybe take time to visit the famous Gothic Cathedral, with its most celebrated work the Sarcophagus of the Magi thought to hold the remains of the three wise men.
+En route, we pause at the majestic city of Cologne.
+This stylish and attractive city stands on the banks of the Romantic River Rhine.
+Here, you can enjoy some free time to explore the many shops and boutiques.
+During the Second World War, around 90 percent of Cologne’s inner city was reduced to rubble.
+Today, the Rhine metropolis is the fourth largest city and one of the most outstanding travel destinations in Germany and Europe.
+Cologne cathedral, famous around the world, dominates the panorama of the city and is still today the second highest building in Cologne after the telecommunications tower.
+Maybe take time to visit the famous Gothic cathedral, with its most celebrated work, the Sarcophagus of the Magi, thought to hold the remains of the three wise men.
 The local cuisine, with its many traditional pubs and restaurants, is highly varied and attracts hundreds of thousands of visitors each year.
-Whether it’s relaxing on the Rhine promenade or drinking a Kolsch in one of the typical breweries – a visit to Cologne is always worthwhile!
+Whether it’s relaxing on the Rhine promenade or drinking a Kölsch in one of the typical breweries, a visit to Cologne is always enjoyable.